 An on-line directory of each student's name, local address and telephone, and home address and telephone is available on-line on MyCSM under the Reporting Center.
 A student who does not wish to be included in the directory must notify the Registrar during the first two weeks of the semester.
-The Release of Information form located on MyCSM, Forms is used to designate-No Release of Information.
-Any student choosing to have this information withheld should note that her name will also not be released for Dean's list or other honors, nor will it be included in the commencement program.
-For further information, see the Family Education Rights and Privacy Act in the Academic Catalog.
 The student directory is for internal use only and is not to be released to anyone outside of the CSM community.